19hours/sg-statutes/Acts/Insurance Act.md

 [41/2001]

-### Non-application of Business Registration Act and Companies Act
+### Non-application of Business Names Registration Act 2014 and Companies Act

 35E\.
-The Business Registration Act (Cap.
-32) and the Companies Act (Cap.
+The Business Names Registration Act 2014 and the Companies Act (Cap.
 50) shall not apply to any foreign insurer in respect of the carrying on of insurance business in Singapore by the foreign insurer under any foreign insurer scheme if the foreign insurer is permitted to carry on insurance business in Singapore in accordance with the terms of the foreign insurer scheme.

 [41/2001]

+[Act 29 of 2014 wef 03/01/2016]

 ### Prohibition against carrying on insurance business in Singapore by foreign insurer under foreign insurer scheme